Rapid Tooling: what is it?

 Rapid tooling suits a variety of situations; manufacturing promotional parts, late-stage prototypes for product testing, testing different materials, accelerating access to market, or producing a decent volume of mouldings as quickly as possible.

 What sets BEC’s tooling apart from the rest?

 BEC’s method of rapid tooling uses the same steel as our standard tools – P20.
 This enables us to get tens of thousands of cycles from a tool.
-Many tool makers use aluminium to produce rapid tooling more quickly (due to it being easier to machine than steel) and at a lower cost – however this shortcut has several drawbacks… the lower tensile strength of aluminium causes it to wear out more quickly than steel, often producing far less moulds over time before becoming unusable.
+Many tool makers use aluminium to produce rapid tooling more quickly (due to it being easier to machine than steel) and at a lower cost – however this shortcut has several drawbacks.
+The lower tensile strength of aluminium causes it to wear out more quickly than steel, often producing far less moulds over time before becoming unusable.
 Steel also does not break or distort over time- unlike aluminium.
-Steel can be used with tougher, glass filled abrasive plastic – aluminium cannot.
+Steel is used with tougher, glass filled abrasive plastic – aluminium cannot.
 In addition, aluminium is more prone to scratches and surface finish erosion than steel.

 Our co-located tooling and mould shop in the South of England is ideal for clients to view their tool.
 Customers can meet our skilled toolmakers and engineers and make adjustments to their tool design.

 If your business requires rapid tooling from flexible, reliable toolmakers with a huge amount of experience, get in touch.
 Either call 01425 613131 or email.
 We’re happy to help!